aau-claaudia/documentation/docs/guides/getting_started/access_instance.md

 All Strato instances are run on the AAU-network.
 Before you attempt to access your instance, please make sure that you are connected to the AAU-network - either by being physically on university grounds, being connected to the [**AAU VPN-service**](https://www.en.its.aau.dk/instructions/vpn) or establishing the connection through the [**SSH-gateway**](access_instance.md#connecting-via-aaus-ssh-gateway).

-Strato requires your key file to be in the OpenSSH-format, and if you have managed to create the key pair [*according to our guide*](launch_instance.md#create-ssh-key-pair), it's safe to assume that you have OpenSSH installed on your machine.
+Strato requires your key file to be in the OpenSSH-format, and if you have managed to create the key pair [*according to the previous section*](launch_instance.md#create-ssh-key-pair), it's safe to assume that you have OpenSSH installed on your machine.

-The only difference is the terminal emulator, you will be working from on each of these systems.
-On Windows we recomend using 'Powershell' or 'MobaXterm'.
-Some users prefer to use PuTTY (link).
-On MacOS we recomend using 'Terminal' or 'iTerm2'.
-On Linux you can use whichever terminal emulator came with your distribution.

-## Access your instance

 The following will work on most modern computers, but for Windows users we specifically recomend using either Powershell (comes preinstalled on all Windows computers), [MobaXterm](https://mobaxterm.mobatek.net/) or [PuTTY](link).
 Do not rely on the console built in the OpenStack dashboard.

+## Access your instance

-Begin by opening the appropriate terminal application on your computer, and enter the following command:
+Open the appropriate terminal application for your system and enter the SSH command.

+The command structure is:

 ```
 ssh -i ~/.ssh/<my_private_key> ubuntu@10.92.0.zzz